veaba/vuepress-plugin-editable/README.md

 # vuepress-plugin-editable

-Let's edit vuepress generate docs so easy!
+Let's editing vuepress generate docs so easy!

 Based on vuepress + markdown ecosystem simplifies the intermediate process and can be quickly applied to the article creation and revision process.